Aunt Dolly's Savory Everything Quiche

 Adding roasted red pepper and/or stuffed Spanish olives adds a lot of color to the dish and makes it more festive.
 I love the taste of the salty capers too.

 The recipe may be vegetarian or not vegetarian.
-There have been times when I reduced the quantity of vegetables and added chopped ham or chicken.
+There have been times when I reduced the number of vegetables and added chopped ham or chicken.

 Here Are Your Suggested Choices of Vegetables